sidneycadot/same70/markdown/OpenOCD.md

 Assuming OpenOCD is still running after the previously given command, open a second terminal.
 Start a telnet session to local port 4444 (`telnet localhost 4444`); you should see an OpenOCD prompt.

-To control the LED, enter the following four OpenOCD commands.
+To control the LED, enter the following four OpenOCD commands (omit the comment starting at '#').
 These commands write 32-bit values in registers of the memory-mapped PIOC peripheral:

 ```
 mww 0x400e1200 0x100  # put PIOC pin 8 under control of the PIOC peripheral.